 Will I see the cats?

 Feral cats often spend most of their time undetected working where they cannot be seen.
 As they are frightened of human interaction they are happy to lay low and come out to hunt when it is quieter.
 However in some cases we have cats that will become more sociable over time and you may see them at feeding times or simply lounging on the hay bales.
 If you are looking for a cat which you will have some interaction but are not expecting the confidence of a domestic pet we often have cats that are looking a home like yours where they can access the house if they chose.

 How do I take my feral cat to the vets?

-Outdoor cats are sent out of the centre neutered, blood tested, vaccinated and either ear tipped and/or chipped.
-Feral cats can’t easily be caught once released so it is not essential to continue ongoing vet treatments like a domestic pet but in cases of neccesary vet treatment due to illness or injury this will be you responsibility.
-You can contact us for advice and to borrow a trap to aid this.
+Outdoor cats are neutered, ear tipped, blood tested for FIV/FeLV, part vaccinated and treated for fleas and worms.
+Feral cats can’t easily be caught once released so it is not essential to continue preventative treatments like a domestic pet but in cases of neccesary vet treatment due to illness or injury this will be your responsibility.
+If you feel your cat does need veterinary care you can contact us for advice and to borrow a trap to catch your cat.

 Are you happy to home a mouser on your property?
 Why not give us a call/email to chat further.